 Say hello to COLOR, Spinach Strawberry Salad with Balsamic Poppy Seed Dressing style!
-Whether you need a healthy lunch or are looking for a salad to bring to a party that—this is critical—people actually want to eat, this Spinach Strawberry Salad with Poppy Seed Dressing and feta is the recipe for you!
+Whether you need a healthy lunch or are looking for a salad to bring to a party that—this is critical—people actually want to eat, this strawberry spinach salad with poppy seed dressing and feta is the recipe for you!

 Strawberry spinach salad is my unofficial start to spring because—and I think it’s important that we are honest about this—a March or early-April spring is not a real thing when you live in the upper Midwest.

 Slowly, however, my little yard turns greener, and I notice my salad cravings shifting away from warm toppings like the lentils and roasted vegetables in this Lentil Salad with Roasted Cauliflower or the sautéed potatoes in this Pea Salad to ones that are distinctly lighter and brighter: strawberries, poppy seeds, feta.

 Another catalyst for my subjective start to “spring” (and I am not even going to pretend that I am ashamed about this): the strawberry poppy seed salad at Panera returns.
 Oh happy day!

 It’s a starter to spring (or a continuation of it if you are lucky enough to live in a place where spring arrives on time).

 It’s a starter to salad skeptics.
 Sweet berries, toasted pecans, creamy feta, and a lovely honey balsamic poppy seed dressing make for an easy transition to leafy greens, even if salad isn’t usually something you typically pile willingly onto your plate.

 How to Make the Best Ever Strawberry Spinach Salad

-I’ve included the ingredients and amounts to make a stellar Spinach Strawberry Salad for a crowd, but you can switch them up to suit your preference or keep things fresh and new when you come back to make it again.
-Here are a few ideas.
+I’ve included the ingredients and amounts to make a stellar spinach strawberry salad for a crowd, but you can switch them up to suit your preference or keep things fresh and new when you come back to make it again.

 - Spinach.
 Spinach and strawberries are classic together and an excellent choice.
 For a peppery twist, try using a blend of half arugula, half spinach.